Olivine-Labs/waco-kid/README.md

 eg `http://10.0.0.1:2379` and `WK_ETCD_PREFIX` which defautls to `/vulcand`.

 ## Running
-Currently, Waco kid must be run from a checked out copy of the code.
-Run `docker run -it -e WK_ETCD_URL=http://${ETCD_SERVER_IP}:2379 -p 80:80 -v $PWD:/app waco-kid` from the root of the repo.
+Run `docker run -it -e WK_ETCD_URL=http://${ETCD_SERVER_IP}:2379 -p 80:80 waco-kid` after building the image.

+## Development
+First build an image, then.
+Run
+`docker run -it -e WK_ETCD_URL=http://${ETCD_SERVER_IP}:2379 -p 80:80 -v
+$PWD:/app waco-kid` from the root of the repo.
+This mounts the current version of the app into the image so you don't need to rebuild every time.

+You can also run `./dev.sh` which will output the url to the container, but _does_ rebuild the image every time.